grumpyclimber/construction/post2.md

 ```
 >\[Output]: 927

-That's still a very high number, compared to the expected 20-30 titles.
+That's still a very large number, compared to the expected 20-30 titles.
 We're going to have to get creative!

 ## Using the tag number